 Skiing in Trysil is geared towards beginners and intermediates but there is still something for the more advanced skier.
 Some of the world’s best skiers often use the black slopes of Høgegga to train on, where one of the runs (Run 75) is on a 45-degree slope.
 Or there are three snow parks of varying levels dotted around the resort so whether you’re a newbie on the jumps or a fully-fledged expert, you’ll be able to find something to challenge yourself.

-From mid-December to April, night skiing is available until 8pm three days a week.
-Once a week, usually on a Friday, you can ski past dinner time and right through until 10pm.
+From mid-December to April, night skiing is available until 8pm three days a week (Monday, Wednesday and Fridays).

-They also have early morning skiing on Wednesdays and Saturdays.
+They also have early morning skiing on Wednesdays and Saturdays from 2nd February till 20th March.
 You can get onto the slopes 2 hours before the lifts open and the price includes breakfast on the mountain.

 The ski bus is free for those with a valid lift pass and takes you from one area to another but it’s easy to navigate around the slopes so you'll find you rarely use it.